-Quick -- describe the product or service you sell in one word.
-Got it?
+Quick -- think of one word to describe the product or service you sell in one word.

 If so, I hate to break it to you, but … you sound like every other salesperson in the world.
 And because your pitch is essentially white noise to buyers, they tune you out instantly.

 Don’t you just love it when a salesperson opens their mouth and unleashes a barrage of jargon?
 Yeah, me neither.
-Whether you’re trying to capture your prospect’s attention or differentiate from your competitors, make sure you cut this crap out of your vocabulary.
+Whether you’re trying to capture your prospect’s attention or differentiate from your competitors, make sure you cut these meaningless words from your vocabulary.

 - One-stop shopping